A work of fiction. Standard disclaimers.

 For some time, Billiams stood motionless, staring at the tray, silent except for a faint, intermittent, growling murmur.
 “You have a point”, he said at last, quietly, musingly.
 And then, with abrupt savagery, “It gives me something to take to the Boss and save your asses from getting fired!”
 He whirled and screamed up Chinn’s nose, “Again!!”
 He whirled back, facing the ant trays once more.
 “A week”, he muttered.
 “I don’t have to take no damned week!”

 With sudden fury, Billiams smashed the flat of his right hand down on the tray.
 Ants and ant fragments scattered in all directions.
 He continued smashing his hand down, on tray and table, until no ant was visibly left alive.
 Carcasses were strewn across his hand; he rubbed both hands together until no trace of ant body parts remained.
 “That, Chinn, is Orcin Extermination as I understand it!”
-The Executive VP turned on his heels, and left the Orcin Demonstration Center’s main laboratory as violently as he had entered it.
+The Executive VP turned on his heels, and left the Orcin Development Center’s main laboratory as violently as he had entered it.

 * * * * * * * *